 De Morsier's Syndrome

-Rare disorder, present at birth, in which the optic nerve is underdeveloped, the pituitary gland does not function properly, and often a portion of brain tissue is not formed.
-De Morsier's Syndrome, also known as septo-optic dysplasia, may cause blindness in one or both eyes and is also often accompanied by nystagmus and various other symptoms.
-Some children with De Morsier's Syndrome have normal intelligence, while others may be developmentally delayed, learning-disabled, or mentally retarded.
-Some symptoms of this disorder can be treated, but the visual impairment usually cannot be corrected.
-Visual devices, such as a magnifier or a computer designed for visually impaired users, may benefit some people with De Morsier's Syndrome.
+De Morsier’s syndrome is a rare disorder, present at birth, in which the optic nerve is underdeveloped (called “optic nerve hypoplasia” or “ONH”).
+The pituitary gland does not function properly, and often a portion of brain tissue is not formed.
+De Morsier's Syndrome, also known as septo-optic dysplasia, may cause visual impairment or blindness in one or both eyes and is also often accompanied by nystagmus (involuntary darting of the eyes) and various other symptoms.
+Some children with De Morsier's Syndrome have normal intelligence, while others may have a developmental delay or learning disability.